Skip to Content

 Can I use a different cut of beef?

-Yes… I like sirloin steak because it offers and the best compromise on tenderness, flavour and cost.
+Yes… I like sirloin steak because it offers a wonderful balance of tenderness, flavour and cost.

 Other cuts that work well include fillet steak, rump steak, skirt and flank.
 The list starts with the most tender, expensive and least flaovur and ends with the toughest, cheapest and the most flavour.